How to find Bugs on your Mobile App

 A bug in a mobile application refers to an error, flaw, or defect in the software that causes the app to behave unexpectedly, incorrectly or not as intended.
 Bugs can range from minor issues, such as visual glitches or typos, to major problems that prevent the app from functioning properly.

-Mobile app bugs can occur due to various reasons such as incorrect programming, integration issues, memory leaks, server or network issues, operating system incompatibilities, or other factors.
-App developers and testers use various methods to detect and fix bugs, including manual and automated testing, performance testing, and user acceptance testing, among others.
+Mobile app bugs can occur for various reasons, such as incorrect programming, integration issues, memory leaks, server or network issues, operating system incompatibilities, or other factors.
+App developers and testers use various methods to detect and fix bugs, including manual and automated testing, performance testing, and user acceptance testing.

 Why test Mobile Apps on Real Devices?